tartanrunner25/WRF-STILT_tutorial/Guide.md

 Step 2) Run the shell script: `./runarw_tutorial.sh`.
 Be sure that `WRFDATA.CFG` is located in in the same directory as your script.

 Step 3) After you have successfully converted the WRF files provided above, edit the `run_stilt.r` accordingly.
 Note that the WRF files provided cover times between `2015-09-05_12:00:00` and `wrfout_d01_2015-09-06_03:00:00`.
 You will also need to change the names for `met_path` and `met_file_format`.
-Since this WRF simulation is centered over Salt Lake City, Utah; be sure that the correct receptor location and domain size is selected:
+Since this WRF simulation is centered over Salt Lake City, Utah; be sure that the correct receptor location and domain size is selected.
+The lines lists that lines that you may want to adjust and how.

 > #Simulation timing, yyyy-mm-dd HH:MM:SS (UTC)<br>
 > t_start <- '2015-09-06 00:00:00'<br>